kjhass/PublicKB/Compliance/german-federal-dpa.md

 **What acts are regulated?**

-The Federal Data Protection Act (BDSG) applies to any collection, use or processing of personal data.
+The Federal Data Protection Act (BDSG) applies to any collection, use, or processing of personal data.

 * "Collection" means the acquisition of data on the data subject.

 * "Processing" means the storage, modification, transfer, blocking, and erasure of personal data.

 * "Use" means any utilization of personal data other than processing.